Expeditions on board the Ushuaia

 To arrange your expedition with us, email us…

-Embark the USHUAIA in the afternoon and meet your expedition and lecture staff.
-After you have settled into your cabins we sail along the famous Beagle Channel and the scenic Mackinlay Pass.
+In the first instance you will embark the Ushuaia ship in the afternoon and meet your expedition and lecture staff.
+Then, after you have settled into your cabin we sail along the famous Beagle Channel and the scenic Mackinlay Pass.

 As we sail across the passage, Antarpply Expeditions’ lecturers will be out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses, which follow in our wake.
-The USHUAIA’s open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
-A full program of lectures will be offered as well.
+The Ushuaia’s open bridge policy allows you to join our officers on the bridge and learn about navigation.
+Also, from here you can watch for whales, and enjoy the view.
+At the same time a full program of lectures will be offered as well.

 The South Shetland Islands are a haven for wildlife.
-Vast penguin rookeries, beaches ruled by Antarctic fur seals and Southern elephant seals make every day spent in this amazing island group unforgettable.
+Here you can find vast penguin rookeries, beaches ruled by Antarctic fur seals and Southern elephant seals.
+These scenes make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is breathtaking.

 The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+Moreover, you will have plenty of time to explore its amazing scenery.
+In other words a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
 Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as Minke, killer (orca) and humpback whales at close range.

-We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel, the latter are narrow passages between towering rock faces and spectacular glaciers.
-We plan to make at least two landings per day and possible landing sites may include:
+The navigational route aims to take us through some of the most beautiful waterways (depending on the ice conditions).
+These are the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel, the latter are narrow passages between towering rock faces and spectacular glaciers.
+We also plan to make at least two landings per day and possible sites may include Paradise Bay.

-Paradise Bay is perhaps the most aptly named place in the world and we attempt a landing on the continent proper.
+This bay is perhaps the most aptly named place in the world and we attempt a landing on the continent proper.
 After negotiating the iceberg-strewn waters of the Antarctic Sound, we hope to visit the bustling Adélie Penguin (over 100,000 pairs breed here) and Blue-eyed Cormorant colonies on Paulet Island.
 The Nordenskjöld expedition built a stone survival hut here in 1903.
-Today its ruins have been taken over by nesting penguins.
+However, today its ruins have been taken over by nesting penguins.